Automating Your Pool Pump in Home Assistant Based on Daily Temperature

 • Runs during the warmest part of the day and the period you are most likely to use the pool

-• Requires zero manual input once set up
+• Requires zero manual input once set up but can be designed to usage patterns and individual preferences without coding.

 If you’re ready to go even further, you can: